-- Do all your consumers have access to smart devices/internet? - If not, are you modifying policies and procedures to address this? - Modify Independent Living Plans (ILP) - Revisit ILP are there new or different goals?
+- Do all your consumers who need services remotely have access to smart devices/internet? - If not, are you modifying policies and procedures to address this? - Modify Independent Living Plans (ILP) - Revisit ILP are there new or different goals?

 IL Skills Training During the Pandemic